Heart Health How To’s for Women & Men

 - Move Throughout the Day – For every 20 minutes you spend sitting, try to spend eight minutes moving.
 The movement does not need to be rigorous.
 Rather, simply walking around the house, wiggling your arms and legs, or shifting your weight when you stand will suffice.

 - Take Care of Your Teeth and Gums – Periodontal disease, or gum disease, can increase your chances of contracting heart disease, some cancers, and diabetes.
-Gum disease is very common, and can be reserved with dental care.
-Please talk with your dental hygienist, and dentist about the health of your gums at your next visit.
+Gum disease is very common, and can be resolved with dental care.
+Please talk with your dental hygienist or emergency dentist about the health of your gums at your next visit.
 You might even find that dental implant surgery is your best and healthiest option.
 It’s not a painful procedure and they last for decades even, which is great.

 - Sleep – When it comes to heart health sleep really matters.
 Getting more than seven hours of sleep each night will do your heart, body and mind a world of good.
 To ensure best sleep habits go to bed about the same time each night.
 When possible, have a quiet hour prior to your bedtime.
 Turn off all electronic devises.
 Partake in a relaxing activity.
 If you still have trouble sleeping, please talk with your doctor.